-- 7,500,000 shares, if, during the period from and after the closing of the Merger until the third anniversary of the closing of the Merger, the Volume Weighted Average Price ("VWAP" as defined in the Agreement and Plan of Merger among Ventoux CCM Acquisition Corp., as Acquiror, Ventoux Merger Sub I Inc. as First Merger Sub., Ventoux Merger Sub II LLC as Second Merger Sub and E La Carte, Inc. as the Company, dated November 10, 2021 (the "Business Combination Agreement") of Presto Common Stock is greater than or equal to \$12.50 for any 20 trading days within a period of 30 consecutive trading days, and - an additional 7,500,000 shares, if, during the period from and after the closing of the Merger until the fifth anniversary of the closing of the Merger, the VWAP of Presto Common Stock is greater than or equal to \$15.00 for any 20 trading days within a period of 30 consecutive trading days
+- 7,500,000 shares, if, during the period from and after the closing of the Merger until the third anniversary of the closing of the Merger, the Volume Weighted Average Price ("VWAP" as defined in the Business Combination Agreement) of Presto common stock is greater than or equal to \$12.50 for any 20 trading days within a period of 30 consecutive trading days, and - an additional 7,500,000 shares, if, during the period from and after the closing of the Merger until the fifth anniversary of the closing of the Merger, the VWAP of Presto common stock is greater than or equal to \$15.00 for any 20 trading days within a period of 30 consecutive trading days

 The earnout shares are equity classified since they do not meet the liability classification criteria outlined in ASC 480, Distinguishing Liabilities from Equity and are under ASC 815-40 are both (i) indexed to the Company's own shares and (ii) meet the criteria for equity classification.
 The fair value of the earnout shares is determined based on "Level 3" inputs, due to a lack of market data over inputs such as the volatility and the time incurred to meet the minimum VWAP as discussed above.
 The earnout shares are measured at fair value using the Monte Carlo valuation model.
 The valuation model utilized various key assumptions, such as volatility, discount rate and time incurred to meet the minimum VWAP.
 The grant date fair value of each earnout share was \$3.17.
-Of the 15,000,000 earn -out shares, 4,771,116 earnout shares were given to common stock, option and RSU holders that are held by current employees and directors are accounted for under ASC 718.
-During the period from the date of the Merger through March 31, 2023, the Company recorded stock-based compensation expense associated with earnouts in the amount of \$3.5 million to equity award holders who held awards associated with the Company's equity incentive plan and to common stock holders held by current employees and directors, of which \$2.3 million, \$1.0 million, and \$0.2 million are recorded within general and administrative, research and development and sales and marketing expenses, respectively, on the condensed consolidated statement of operations and comprehensive income (loss).
-During three months ended March 31, 2023, the Company recorded stock-based compensation expense associated with earnouts, to the same equity award holders as above, in the amount of \$1.6 million of which \$1.1 million. \$0.4 million, and \$68 thousand are recorded within general and administrative, research and development and sales and marketing expenses, respectively, on the condensed consolidated statement of operations and comprehensive income (loss).

-As of March 31, 2023, unrecognized stock-based compensation expense is \$11.3 million which is expected to be recognized over a weighted-average period of 1.5 years.
-Stock-based compensation for awards with a performance-based vesting condition that was previously deemed not probable to occur as of December 31, 2022, was modified in the three months ended March 31, 2023 to waive the condition and thus the performance condition was removed and resulted in an immaterial modification of expense and the awards are now vesting according to the original awards vesting schedule.
-As of March 31, 2023, 360,813 earnout shares held by current employees and directors were forfeited.
-The Earnout shares given to common stockholders not held by current employees and directors and warrant holders have been recorded with equal and offsetting effects on additional paid -in capital on its condensed consolidated balance sheet.
-As of March 31, 2023, all of the earnout shares remain unissued as the conditions to issuance have not been achieved.
+Of the 15,000,000 earn-out shares, 4,771,116 earnout shares were given to common stock, option and RSU holders that are held by current employees and directors are accounted for under ASC 718 and during the period from the date of the Merger through September 30, 2022, the Company recorded stock-based compensation expense associated with earnouts in the amount of \$178 to equity award holders who held awards associated with the Company's equity incentive plan and to common stock holders held by current employees and directors, of which \$132, \$32, and \$14 are recorded within general and administrative, research and development and sales and marketing expenses, respectively, in the condensed consolidated statement of operations and comprehensive income (loss).
+As of September 30, 2022 unrecognized stock-based compensation expense was \$13,917, which is expected to be recognized over a weighted-average period of 2.23 years.
+Unrecognized stock-based compensation expense for awards with a performance-based vesting condition that was not deemed probable of occurring as of September 30, 2022 is \$1,024, which is expected to time-vest over a remaining weighted-average period of 4.71 years, subject to the performance-based vesting condition being satisfied or deemed probable, at which point the Company will recognize a cumulative adjustment for the service condition satisfied at such point.
+The Earnout shares given to common stock holders not held by current employees and directors and warrant holders have been recorded with equal and offsetting effects on additional paid-in capital on its condensed consolidated balance sheet.
+As of September 30, 2022, all of the earnout shares remain unissued as the conditions to issuance have not been achieved.